1) Personal Growth Involves learning about ourselves, developing our weaknesses as well as our strengths,

 What do you know about your personality?
 The Myers-Briggs Personality Test is probably the most popular and developed of all personality tests.
 You can find this online for free in certain sites such as http://humanmetrics.com .
 A more comprehensive website is http://personalitypathways.com.
 Taking this, and exploring other personality tests (use good discernment before choosing) might give you some insight into aspects of your personality.
 Knowing this can help you see what works best for you in life as well as how to shape your personal growth.

 Some effort in advance can help reduce the degree of wounds.
 The Five Stages of Grief were developed by Elizabeth Kubler-Ross from her work with the terminally ill.
-Reading these various commentaries on grief can be helpful for dealing with your emotions when devastated by loss or separation.
+There are 2 websites that provide information on these: https://www.healthline.com/health/stages-of-grief#takeaway and https://www.healthline.com/health/stages-of-grief (if you do not mind “cookies”) Reading these various commentaries on grief can be helpful for dealing with your emotions when devastated by loss or separation.
 Her work opened the door to needed attention in this area.
 Looking for support groups for those in your own particular situation may help you to grow through life’s changes rather than be defeated by them.
+If you have not read Relado, this section discusses healing in our relationship with others.

 Reading about Personality Growth:

 Understanding human personality growth stages is definitely worth some investigation.
 Gail Sheehy’s Passages: Predictable Crises of Adult Life (you can google this and find out more; and most libraries have the book) is an enjoyable read and can get a person thinking.
 If you want some scholarly substance here are a few classic works: Erikson’s Stages of Psychosocial Development is perhaps the best in its comprehensiveness; Piaget’s theory of cognitive development presents what a child must attain for a successful adulthood.
 Reading this as an adult can give you understanding of what you faced as a child and how you came through it.
-Kohlberg’s stages of moral development, and its rebuttal by Carol Gilligan’s Psychological Theory and Women’s Development are good for stimulating thought; as is Freud’s Psychosexual stages.
-(For a Very comprehensive list of readings in Personality Theory, you can go to businessball.com – lots of free information)
+Kohlberg’s stages of moral development brings in the moral perspective.
+One good website for an introduction to this is: https://educationaltechnology.net/stages-of-moral-development-lawrence-kohlberg/, and its rebuttal by Carol Gilligan’s Psychological Theory and Women’s Development are good for stimulating thought.
+(For a Very comprehensive list of readings in Personality Theory, you can go to businessball.com, https://www.businessballs.com/self-awareness/personality-tests/ – lots of free information)

 Just because we leave the education system provide by one’s society, does not mean we stop reading or learning.
 The same applies to personal growth.
 Each year, each decade, even each powerful event, brings up new challenges or old wounds.
 Personal growth is greatly enhanced by being pro-active.
 Read about what others have said about personal growth and what you can do for yourself.
 Try to stay ahead of the curve and always have a book or cd, or video handy to turn to.
 Personal growth can often decrease the medical effects of blocking and locking inside who you are.